-Before we talk about the subject of organic fertilizer, lets first briefly mention what "organic" means.
-Simply stated, it's organic produce and other ingredients that are grown without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms, or ionizing radiation.
-Now lets talk about organic fertilizers.
+Before we talk about the subject of organic fertilizer, let's first clarify what "organic" does not mean when it comes to our fertilizer.
+Simply stated, we use only those ingredients that are grown without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms, or ionizing radiation.

-Let's speak a little bit about your lawn & how well you know it.
 A lawn is only as good as the soil that is beneath it.
-Your soil is composed of minerals, organic material, air and water.
+Soil is composed of minerals, organic material, air and water.
 Plants and soil have a symbiotic relationship -- plant roots aerate and break down the soil into smaller particles, and eventually die, decompose, and add nutrients back to the soil.
 The soil provides support for the plant and nutrients.
-1/2 of the bulk of the soil is made up of space in a good soil.
-This is comprised of water and air, which fluctuate during certain times of year.
-As you can see, soil plays a big role in natural lawn care.
+In good soil, half of the bulk of the soil is made up of space that is comprised of water and air.
+Naturally, the amounts of water and air in soil will fluctuate during certain times of year.
+As you can see, nature's effect on the soil plays a big role in natural lawn care.

 To tell what soil you have, take a pinch of soil and roll it between your thumb and forefinger.
 If it feels gritty, it's a sandy soil; powdery, it's a silt soil; hard when dry and slippery when wet, it's a clay soil.
 Now, wet a clump and squeeze it into a lump.
 Clay will form a long ribbon that will hold together; sand will not stay together; silt will somewhat hold together but not form a ribbon.

 Fertilizers are human-made and natural products most often applied to soil to increase and maintain agricultural production.
-The practice of using a natural fertilizer, particularly the feces and urine of humans and livestock, is probably as old as agriculture itself and may have developed as prehistoric humans practicing hunting and gathering noticed that not only did food plants grow where they had previously left food remains, but that those areas enriched with excrement produced more lush vegetation and a greater abundance of fruits and seeds.
+The practice of using a natural fertilizer, particularly the feces and urine of humans and livestock, is as old as agriculture itself .
+We can speculate that prehistoric humans whose lives were spent in hunting and gathering food began to notice that plants would where they had previously left food remains.
+As they looked to plants, rather than animals, for their food supply, they realized that areas of soil enriched with excrement produced more lush vegetation and a greater abundance of fruits and seeds.

 Natural fertilizers include manure from livestock, post-harvest crop residues, "green manure" from surrounding fields and forests, composted plant and animal remains, and even human excrement.
 One of the major benefits of using a natural fertilizer is that often nutrients and organic matter are returned to the same fields from which they were previously harvested as food or fodder.
 Another major benefit of using natural fertilizers is to convert what would often be a noxious agricultural by-product into a relatively inexpensive agricultural input.
 The economic return can therefore be two-fold; reduced costs of waste disposal and reduced costs of agricultural inputs.
 In rural areas which lack proper waste treatment and disposal facilities, the use of wastes as a natural fertilizer is an elegant solution to both problems.